evantbyrne/rem/README.md

 // results sql.Result
 ```

-REM also provides a `UpdateMap` convenience method that updates mathcing records with all columns provided by a `map[string]interface{}`.
+REM also provides a `UpdateMap` convenience method that updates matching records with all columns provided by a `map[string]interface{}`.

 **Note:** Zero-valued primary keys **will** be included when provided to inserts via the `InsertMap` method.